 Non-Designated Derivative Instruments.
-To the extent the hedge accounting criteria are not applied, the foreign currency forward contracts and commodity price contracts are utilized as economic hedges and changes in the fair value of these contracts are recorded currently in earnings in the period in which they occur.
+To the extent the hedge accounting criteria are not applied, the foreign currency forward contracts and commodity price contracts are utilized as economic hedges and changes in the fair value of these contracts are recorded in earnings in the period in which they occur.
 Additional information pertaining to these contracts is included in Note 17, "Financial Instruments".

 In addition, the Company periodically enters into sales contracts denominated in currencies other than the functional currency of the parties to the transaction.
 The Company accounts for these transactions separately valuing the embedded derivative component of these contracts.
-The changes in the fair value of these embedded derivatives are immaterial for the years ended December 31, 2023, 2022 and 2021.
+The changes in the fair value of these embedded derivatives are immaterial in 2024, 2023 and 2022.